 We believe children should have a clear understanding of how food is produced, and a positive impression of British farming.
-That’s why we’ve partnered with the British Nutrition Foundation (BNF) to offer a programme of compelling, evidence-based educational resources to teachers across the UK
+That’s why we’ve partnered with the British Nutrition Foundation (BNF) to offer a compelling education programme, encompassing evidence-based resources and training for teachers across the UK

 AHDB Education 2018-2021

-The strategy focuses on engaging young people across Britain with exciting projects, resources and facts that bring farming, food and nutrition together.
+The strategy focuses on engaging young people across Britain with exciting projects, resources and facts that bring farming, cooking and healthy eating together.

 Download the full AHDB 2018-2021 education strategy for more information on our education work.

 Current education programmes

 Promoting knowledge and skills about where food comes from, cooking and healthy eating, this programme is specifically for teachers of 3-16 year olds.

 Run in partnership with the BNF, the programme provides curriculum relevant resources and teacher training covering all sectors.